 Children need structure to grow healthy, both physically and mentally.
 One of the most important habits parents can teach is going to bed at the same time every day.
 A consistent bedtime routine helps children develop discipline, improve behavior, and understand how to restore their energy after a long day.

-Key Benefits of Separation Anxiety
+Key Benefits of Bedtime Tips

 When kids go to sleep at different times every night, their bodies become confused.
 This can lead to tiredness, difficulty focusing, and even bad moods.
 However, when a child follows a regular sleep schedule, their body learns when it is time to rest.
 Over time, this becomes a natural habit.